 |Business hours:||10:0am to 10:00pm (entry until 9:00pm)|

-Tokyo Dome Dome City Attractions is one of the most popular amusement parks in Tokyo.
+Tokyo Dome City Attractions is one of the most popular amusement parks in Tokyo.
 Like Cosmo World, everything feels modern and new.
-The theme park has the worlds first hubless Ferris wheel and a large steel roller coaster tumbles and weaves over the Tokyo skyline.
+The theme park has the world’s first hubless Ferris wheel and a large steel rollercoaster tumbles and weaves over the Tokyo skyline.
 There is even a mini-Splash Mountain.
 My only real complaint is the prices are way too expensive.
-You pretty much have to buy a day or night pass, and the weekend crowds are just as ridiculous.
+You pretty much have to buy a day or night pass, and the weekend crowds are ridiculous.
 At least the park has the decency to close early if the crowds get too bad.
 The park is easy enough to find too.
 Tokyo Dome City Attractions is located in Tokyo Dome City right next to Tokyo Dome Stadium.
-Be sure to take all the Dome photos you want.

 |Name:||Tokyo Dome City Attractions|

 |Access:||5 min. walk from JR Chuo Sobu Line“Suidobashi” Station East Exit; 5 min. walk from Toei Mita Line “Suidobashi” Station Exit A5; 3 min walk from Tokyo Metro Marunouchi Line and Nanboku Line “Korakuen”Station Exit No.2|

 |Price Admission:||Free to enter the park.
 Day Pass: ¥3,800 (adults), ¥3,300 (teens), ¥2,000 (children), ¥1,200 (young children)

 Night passes: five-ride passes and line-skip passes are also available.

 |Business hours:||10:00am to 9:00pm / May vary depending on season/events.|